Instructional and Performance Technology, Ed.D.

 CIP Code:13.0501

-Semester Hours Required For Degree: 54
+Semester Hours Required For Degree: 51

 The Ed.D. in Instructional and Performance Technology prepares students to fulfill leadership roles related to organizational development, performance improvement, technology integration, and workplace learning across multiple sectors.
 Graduates will find career opportunities in K12, higher education, business and industry, military, healthcare, and other organizational settings.
 The Ed.D. in Instructional and Performance Technology is an applied doctoral degree, preparing students to serve as practitioner-scholars, providing leadership, conducting applied research, and guiding change management efforts based on research and best practices related to instructional design, instructional technology, performance technology, and technology integration.
 Students will learn to apply the principles of systems theories, learning theories, communication theories, instructional theories, and applied research to solve organizational problems.

 The expected time to completion is 3 years.
 Students are expected to complete 6-credit hours per semester, year-round.
-If a student deviates from this plan, opting to take more or less credits in a given semester, they should recognize that doing so may impact their time to completion and must work closely with their advisor to determine the impact on the overall degree plan.
-Students who fail to complete all program requirements by the end of the required coursework must enroll in a one-credit hour dissertation-in-practice continuation course each semester until graduation.
+If a student deviates from this plan, opting to take more or fewer credits in a given semester, they should recognize that doing so may impact their time to completion and must work closely with their advisor to determine the impact on the overall degree plan.
+Students who fail to complete all program requirements by the end of the required coursework must enroll in a one-credit-hour dissertation-in-practice continuation course each semester until graduation.

 A grade of "B" or better is required in all coursework.
 Students earning a grade lower than B will be required to repeat the course, which may delay graduation.
 Student performance will be continually assessed by faculty.
 Students earning more than two grades lower than "B", or two or more grades of unsatisfactory during the dissertation-in-practice phase of the program, may not be allowed to enroll in additional coursework and may be dismissed from the program.